Overall Family Fellowship travel stipend

 The Overall Family Fellowship for International Research is sponsored by Vanderbilt University School of Medicine and the Department of Pediatrics.
 It provides support for Vanderbilt University School of Medicine students to gain experience and training in a global health setting.

 The Overall Family Fellowship was established by the Overall family to provide support to Vanderbilt University School of Medicine students engaged in international work, such as a research project, training program, or clinical rotation.

-Fellowships are awarded based on the strength of a candidate’s application and proposal.
-Award amounts vary depending on the project and the number of proposals funded.
-Funding supports partial travel and living expenses.
+This travel stipend is awarded based on the strength of a candidate’s application and proposal.
+Award amounts vary depending on the project and the number of proposals funded in a given year.
+Funding supports partial international travel and living expenses.

 - Students currently enrolled in the M.D. program at Vanderbilt University School of Medicine